alefisico/reana-tutorial/episodes/Snakemake.md

 One can also define wildcards in the `rule all` rule.

 By effectively using wildcards, you can significantly simplify your Snakemake workflows and make them more adaptable to varying datasets and experimental designs.

+## What's next?

+This is just an overview of the capabilities of Snakemake.
+As a widely used program, you can find numerous resources online.
+For more information, you can also visit their [official website](https://snakemake.readthedocs.io).

 :::::::::::::::::::::: keypoints